Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 My build of the Circuit Playground TFT Gizmo Snow Globe by Carter Nelson
 - https://learn.adafruit.com/circuit-playground-tft-gizmo-snow-globe/

-Also - **GO BIG**<br>
+Display is **TFT Gizmo** 1.54 inch<br>
+This **README.md** file concentrates on this TFT Gizmo effort.
 The TFT-Gizmo has a 1.54" 240x240 IPS display.
+The larger round displays (2.1 and 2.8 at this time) with a Qualia interface are covered in **GO-BIG.md**  - see below.

+Also - **GO BIG** 2.1 inch<br>
 I had previously done some experiments with a round 2.1" 480x480 display and an ESP32-S3 based board.
 I didn't have any memory problems with displaying successive images.
 I decided to make a Snow Globe from this.
 I did a more bare-metal approach and didn't have any memory issues - it can run for 20 hours switching backgrounds every 20 seconds and not have memory issues requiring a reboot.
 - https://github.com/Mark-MDO47/SnowGlobe-TFT-Gizmo/blob/master/GO_BIG.md

-And now - **GO BIGGER**<br>
+And now - **GO BIGGER** 2.8 inch<br>
 Adafruit has a 2.8" 480x480 display that I am going to try.
-See the same
+This uses a different controller chip than the 2.1 so requires some customization.
+See the same file as **GO BIG**
 - https://github.com/Mark-MDO47/SnowGlobe-TFT-Gizmo/blob/master/GO_BIG.md

 Back to **Circuit Playground TFT Gizmo**<br>